AugurProject/augur-walkthrough/account.md

 - [ ] your REP balance in the Core Stats bar accurately displays.
 - [ ] your Account Address accurately displays.
 - [ ] clicking on the Account Address will copy the Address to your clipboard.

-## REP Faucet Page:

-Test the following with each authentication type.
-Log in, then navigate to the "Rep Faucet" page, we will check in on the "Withdraw" page after.

-Click on the "Get REP" button.

-Sign the transaction that appears in Metamask.

-After the transaction completes *verify:*
-- [ ] you now have `47.00 REP`.

-## Withdraw Page:

-Now navigate to the "Withdraw" page.

-Send some ETH to another Account you have access to.
+- [ ] Use the QR code to send some ETH to this account from another account you have access to.

-Send some REP to another Account (prefereably the same address for easy verification) you have access to.
+- [ ] Use the QR code to send some REP to this account from another account you have access to.

-After both transactions complete, login to the account you sent the ETH and REP to.

-*Verify:*
-- [ ] the second Account recieved the ETH and REP from the first Account.
+- [ ] Verify you recieved the ETH and REP.

-## Universe Page:

-Flash scripts can be used to force fork, need to migrate 5.5 mil REP to force forking market finalization.

-- [ ] Verify user can switch to universe listed
-- [ ] Verify user account balances update correctly when universe is changed
-- [ ] Verify genesis universe is listed
-- [ ] Verify winning universe from fork is listed

 [Back to Main Menu/Intro](https://github.com/AugurProject/augur-walkthrough/)